 Green Therapy: natural self-help therapy for depression and for ADHD

 According to Richard Louv, author of Nature Deficit Disorder

 , "green therapy" is highly beneficial for children with symptoms of ADHD and other mental health disorders.

-Results: In this national, non-probability sample, children who participated in “green” outdoor activities experienced a significant reduction in ADHD symptoms.
-In other words, ADHD children who spent time outdoors where more likely to experience a reduction in their symptoms than children who spent the majority of their time indoors.
-The results were consistent across age, gender, and income groups; community types; geographic regions; and diagnoses.
+Results: In this national, non-probability sample, children who participated in "green" outdoor activities experienced a significant reduction in ADHD symptoms.
+In other words, ADHD children who spent time outdoors were more likely to experience a reduction in their symptoms than children who spent the majority of their time indoors.
+The results were consistent across age, gender, and income groups, as well as community types, geographic regions, and diagnoses.